siddhrrth/ACM-SIG-AI-Recruitment/Task-1-Data-Preprocessing/WrittenAnswers.md

 For numerical columns, I used median to fill missing values.
 I did not use mean because some values were very large or very small.
 Median is safer and does not change much because of outliers.
 For categorical columns, I used mode.
-Mode means the value that appears most often.
 This is suitable for categorical data.

 ---